How US Brokerages Are Regulated

 - You cannot verify SIPC membership or FINRA registration

-- Broker resists providing Form CRS or written disclosures
+- The broker resists providing Form CRS or written disclosures

-- Trades appear on statement that you didn't authorize
+- Trades appear on your statement that you did not authorize

-- Broker asks you to send money to personal account or offshore entity
+- The broker asks you to send money to a personal account or offshore entity

-The practical point: legitimate brokers operate transparently, provide regulatory disclosures, and welcome verification.
-Scammers create urgency, avoid documentation, and resist verification.
+Legitimate brokers operate transparently, provide regulatory disclosures voluntarily, and welcome verification.
+Scammers create urgency, avoid documentation, and resist scrutiny.

 Next Step: Verify Your Current Broker

-Open FINRA BrokerCheck right now and search your broker's name.
+Open FINRA BrokerCheck and search your broker's name.
 Note the number of customer complaints and regulatory actions.
-If you see multiple complaints alleging unauthorized trading or fraud, contact the firm's compliance department for explanation.
-If the explanation doesn't satisfy you, initiate account transfer to a major broker (Fidelity, Schwab, Vanguard, Interactive Brokers all have clean regulatory records and full SIPC coverage).
-The transfer typically completes in 5-7 business days and costs $0-75 depending on receiving firm (many reimburse transfer fees).
+If you see multiple complaints alleging unauthorized trading or fraud, contact the firm's compliance department for an explanation.
+If the answer does not satisfy you, initiate an account transfer to a well-established broker — Fidelity, Schwab, Vanguard, and Interactive Brokers all carry clean regulatory records and full SIPC coverage.
+Transfers typically complete in 5-7 business days and cost $0-75 (many receiving firms reimburse the fee).

 Sources: